A QCEG PUBLICATION

 divider

-The sculptor of gods and giants.
-His Sistine Chapel ceiling and marble David still defy comprehension.
+Sculptor of gods and giants.
+His Sistine Chapel ceiling and marble David continue to defy comprehension.

 divider